kmac303/farewell-not/README.md

 # Farewell Not

 Farewell Not was designed to allow users to send loved ones messages in the unfortunate event of their loss.
+This application will search online obituaries and based on a users name and birthday, will check if they are deceased.
+If so, a message they have created will send out to its respective recipients.

 ## Requirements